 Upon your child's return to school, if you reported your child's absence by telephone and not sent an email, you should provide a written note to explain their absence.
 The London Borough of Enfield’s Education Welfare Officer checks our registers every term to ensure that a high standard of attendance and punctuality is maintained.

 Please avoid using the word ‘sick’ unless the child has been vomiting.
 There are strict rules about children who have been vomiting or who have had diarrhoea: they must not return to school until at least 48 hours have elapsed with no symptoms.

 The school does not give medication to children unless there are exceptional circumstances.
 You must speak to the Welfare Officer if you are concerned.

 Please make sure that the school knows where to contact you during the school day, just in case of emergencies.
 If your telephone number or mobile number changes - please don’t forget to inform the Office in writing.

 Parents are advised, where possible, to make routine medical and dental appointments outside of the normal school day.
 Where this is not possible, pupils should attend for part of the day.
 Please inform us of the appointment, in writing, in advance of the appointment date.

-Late arrival and pick-up
+Late arrival , Pick-up and Early pick up

 Punctuality is essential.
 If a child misses the start of the day, they can miss important teaching and vital information concerning the school day.
 Children arriving late can also disrupt lessons and it can be embarrassing for the child.
 Good time-keeping is a vital skill which will help our children as they progress through their school life and out into the wider world.